Khanate of Kazan: Geography and population

-The territory of the khanate comprised the Muslim Bulgar-populated lands of the Bolğar, Cükätäw, Kazan, and Qaşan duchies and other regions that originally belonged to Volga Bulgaria.
+The territory of the Khanate comprised the Muslim Bulgar-populated lands of the Bolğar, Cükätäw, Kazan, and Qaşan duchies and other regions that originally belonged to Volga Bulgaria.
 The Volga, Kama and Vyatka were the main rivers of the khanate, as well as the major trade ways.
 The majority of the population were Kazan Tatars.
 Their self-identity was not restricted to Tatars; many identified themselves simply as Muslims or as "the people of Kazan".
 Islam was the state religion.

 The local feudal nobility consisted of ethnic Bulgars, but the court and bodyguard of the Kazan khans were composed of steppe Tatar (Kipchaks, and later of Nogais) that lived in Kazan.
 According to the Ginghizide tradition, the local Turkic tribes were also called Tatars by the steppe nobility and, later, by the Russian elite.
 Part of the higher nobility hailed from the Golden Horde.
 It included members of four leading noble families: Arghin, Barin, Qipchaq, and Shirin.

-Peoples subject to the khan included the Chuvash, Mari, Mordva, Mishar Tatars, Udmurt, and Bashkir.
-The Permians and some of the Komi tribes were also incorporated into the Khanate.
-The Mishars had arrived during the period of the Golden Horde and gradually assimilated the resident Finnic Mordvins and Burtas.
+Peoples subject to the khan included the Chuvash, Mari, Mordvins, Mishar Tatars, Udmurt, and Bashkir.
+Some of the Komi tribes were also incorporated into the Khanate.
+The Mishars had arrived during the period of the Golden Horde and gradually assimilated the resident Mordvins and Burtas.
 Their territory was governed by former steppe Tatars.
 Some Mishar duchies were never controlled from Kazan and instead gravitated towards the Qasim Khanate or Muscovite Russia.

 Most of the khanate territory was covered by forests, and only the southern part adjoined the steppe.
 The main population of the steppes were the nomadic Manghites, also known as Nogais, who sometimes recognized the rule of the Kazan khan, but more often raided agricultural Tatars and Chuvash, as they had done in the Golden Horde period.
 Later, Nogais were transplanted and replaced with Kalmyks.
 More recently, this area was settled by Tatars, Chuvash and Russians, who erected defensive walls to guard the southern border.
 Since the khanate was established, Tatar Cossack troops defended the khanate from the Nogais.

 Russian sources indicate that at least five languages were used in the Kazan khanate.
 The first and foremost was the Tatar language, including the Middle dialect of the Kazan Tatars and the Western dialect of the Mishars.
 Its written form (Old Tatar language) was the favoured language of the state.
 The Chuvash language was a descendant of the Bolgar language, spoken by the pagan Chuvash people.
 The Bolgar language also strongly influenced the Middle dialect of Tatar language.
 The other three were probably the Mari language, the Mordvin languages and the Bashkir language, likewise developed from the Bolgar and Kipchak languages.